cagininc/FocusFlow-Dashboard/README.md

 # FocusFlow Dashboard

 FocusFlow Dashboard is a productivity and task management application designed to help you stay organized and efficient.
-The app features a minimalist retro Japanese anime-inspired interface, with support for the Pomodoro technique through a built-in timer.
+The app features a minimalist interface, with support for the Pomodoro technique through a built-in timer.
 It also includes a high-quality task management system and a sleek dashboard to track your progress.

 ## Screenshots